RosettaHS/OrionAPI/docs/Class Reference/OTheme.md

 ```cpp
 OTHEME_PRIMARY
 ```
-This macro is a quick re-route to `OKit::OTHEME_GLOBAL.primary`.
+This macro is a quick re-route to `Orion::OTHEME_GLOBAL.primary`.
 This can be modified or read, and is the primary colour that all GUI elements will be created with.
 ```cpp
 OTHEME_SECONDARY
 ```
-This macro is a quick re-route to `OKit::OTHEME_GLOBAL.secondary`.
+This macro is a quick re-route to `Orion::OTHEME_GLOBAL.secondary`.
 This can be modified or read, and is the secondary colour that all GUI elements will be created with.
 ```cpp
 OTHEME_TERTIARY
 ```
-This macro is a quick re-route to `OKit::OTHEME_GLOBAL.tertiary`.
+This macro is a quick re-route to `Orion::OTHEME_GLOBAL.tertiary`.
 This can be modified or read, and is the tertiary colour that all GUI elements will be created with.
 ```cpp
 OTHEME_ACCENT
 ```
-This macro is a quick re-route to `OKit::OTHEME_GLOBAL.accent`.
+This macro is a quick re-route to `Orion::OTHEME_GLOBAL.accent`.
 This can be modified or read, and is the accent colour that all GUI elements will be created with.

 #### Overriding
 Orion-based operating systems have a built-in theming system that automatically changes the theme of all OApps running on the system.